hmcts/nfdiv-frontend/README.md

 ### Running the tests

-This template app uses [Jest](https://jestjs.io//) as the test engine.
+We uses [Jest](https://jestjs.io//) as the test engine.
 You can run unit tests by executing the following command:

 ```bash
 yarn test